What To Do On Your First Day in The Gym

 In the gym and life in general, people are way too focused on themselves to worry too much about what you’re doing so don’t even sweat it and focus more on improving than how you look.

 You do need to push outside of your comfort zone at some point to get results, but your first session probably isn’t the time to do that.

 You need to be learning exercise technique and getting your body used to the movements first.
 Pick weights that you are comfortable handling and build up from there.

 Another point is that you are probably going to quite sore for a day or two after.
 Everything will be new to your body so it’s going to create a bit of soreness.
-Take a look at this post to find out what you need to know about muscle soreness.
+Take a look at our previous post to find out what you need to know about muscle soreness.

 Self-explanatory, you don’t want to be laying or sitting in anybody else’s sweat puddle and they don’t want to sit in yours.

-10. Don’t tip the barbell.
+10. Don’t Tip the Barbell

 This would be a most scarring thing to experience on your first day in the gym.